elb0/elb0.github.io/_posts/2018-07-11-icots10-tweets.md

   filter(favoriteCount == max(favoriteCount))
 {% endhighlight %}

-[Turns out this one was pretty good](https://twitter.com/anyuser/status/1017216822209273856), with 10 retweets and 0 favourites.
+[Turns out this one was pretty good](https://twitter.com/anyuser/status/1016130460697522176), with 8 retweets and 31 favourites.
 Thanks guys!

-I tweeted 6% of the \#ICOTS10 tweets.
+In earlier versions of this post I calculated what proportion of the #ICOTS10 tweets were my tweets but used ALL ICOTS tweets, including all the many retweets.
+I tweeted 6% of the #ICOTS10 tweets including retweets (my own and others'), but 15% of the original \#ICOTS10 tweets (i.e. not counting retweets).
+What a loudmouth!